Glivenko-Cantelli classes and NIP formulas: Glivenko--Cantelli classes

-One may demand a better result, that is, a results for Keisler measures (i.e. non only the measures on the Boolean combinations of the instances of $\phi(x,y)$).
+One may demand a better result, that is, a result for {\em global} Keisler measures (i.e. not only for the measures on the Boolean combinations of the instances of $\phi(x,y)$).
 We respond positively to his/her demand: